 “Mask ROM” means something a little different in 2020.

 E-mail your article and topic suggestions to derek at macfolkloreradio.com.

 From the days before flash ROM and easy firmware updates, the tale of Landon Dyer’s accidental inspiration for what to do when your ROMs are truly read-only.

 Non-techies may wish to skip the middle bit and go straight to Landon’s Newton post-mortem at 12m10s.

 Intro audio clip from Michael Tchao at the Apple User Group Breakfast, Boston MacWorld 1993.
-Patch talk from the Q&A section at 1h23m25s.
+Patch talk from the questions and answers section at 1h23m25s.

 Outro audio clip of Steve Capps (ex-Newton) and Donna Dubinsky, former CEO of Palm and ex-Claris VP, from the Computer History Museum’s Computing In Your Pocket panel discussion.

 Steve Chamberlin tells the story of the birth, death, and afterlife of the slickest shareware Tetris for the Macintosh.